Moray (UK Parliament constituency): Boundaries

 1997–2005: The Moray District electoral divisions of Buckie, Burghsea, Elgin North East, Elgin South West, Ernedal, Innes-Heldon, Rathford-Lennox, and Speyside-Glenlivet.

-2005–present: The Moray council area.
+2005–2024: The Moray council area.

-The constituency covers the whole of the Moray council area.
+The constituency covered the whole of the Moray council area.
 Between 1997 and 2005, it covered a slightly smaller area.
 A similar constituency, also called Moray, is used for elections to the Scottish Parliament.

-The seat is bordered by the constituencies of Banff and Buchan, Gordon, Inverness, Nairn, Badenoch and Strathspey and West Aberdeenshire and Kincardine.
+The seat was bordered by the constituencies of Banff and Buchan, Gordon, Inverness, Nairn, Badenoch and Strathspey, and West Aberdeenshire and Kincardine.

 History

 The constituency was created in 1983 from parts of the former seats of Moray and Nairn, and Banffshire.

 Constituency profile and voting patterns

 Constituency profile

-Moray is an affluent rural constituency in the north-east of Scotland.
-The constituency follows the southern coastline of the Moray Firth between Cullen to the east and Dyke to the west, on the outskirts of Forres, and extends up towards the northern fringes of the Cairngorms National Park along the River Spey and its tributaries.
+Moray is an affluent rural community in the north-east of Scotland.
+The constituency followed the southern coastline of the Moray Firth between Cullen to the east and Dyke to the west, on the outskirts of Forres, and extended up towards the northern fringes of the Cairngorms National Park along the River Spey and its tributaries.
 The constituency also covers the River Lossie and its tributaries, and the lower reaches of the River Findhorn.

 Agriculture, fishing, tourism and whisky distilling are important in the local economy.
 Along the north coast of Moray is a mixture of fishing towns and villages such as Lossiemouth, Portessie and Portknockie.
 Lossiemouth houses the RAF Lossiemouth Royal Air Force station, which is among the busiest and largest fast-jet stations in the Royal Air Force, and is an important source of employment for those living in the Laich of Moray between Elgin, Forres and Lossiemouth.
 On the eastern banks of the River Findhorn, 15 miles south-west of Lossiemouth, is the larger town of Forres, which is the site of Sueno's Stone, Brodie Castle and the Dallas Dhu Distillery.

 There is a cluster of whisky distilleries along the River Spey and along the A941 corridor between Craigellachie and Moray's capital of Elgin.
 Elgin is Moray's largest town and the site of the Elgin Cathedral.
 It houses about 25% of Moray's population, and is often referred to as a city despite lacking official recognition.
 According to a 2006 survey conducted by HBOS, Elgin has among the highest property prices of any town in Scotland.

 South and east of Elgin, the River Spey and areas east of the river historically belonged to the former county of Banffshire, while Moray instead incorporated parts of Nairn, which is today included in the Highland council area and in the Inverness, Nairn, Badenoch and Strathspey parliamentary constituency.
 The upper reaches of the River Spey stretch down from mountainous terrain in the south to still thinly populated rolling plains.
 Rural communities in this region predominantly rely upon tourism, whisky distilling and agriculture for employment.
 In the north-east of Moray, Buckie is a prominent fishing port.

 Oil also forms a substantial part of the local economy: over 10% of Moray's population commute to Aberdeen and Aberdeenshire, primarily working in the oil and gas industry.